Personality Disorder Treatment for Teens and Adults

 Personality disorders are typically diagnosed through a comprehensive assessment that evaluates a person’s thoughts, feelings, behaviors, and relationships.
 To make an accurate diagnosis, it’s crucial to consider how these traits persist and impact different aspects of their life.
 The diagnostic process may involve criteria outlined in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), interviews, questionnaires, and behavior observations.

-What are the best therapy options for personality disorder treatment?
+What are the best types of therapy for personality disorders?

 DBT skills were initially developed to help people with borderline personality disorder (BPD) improve emotional regulation and relationships.
 These skills have since been found effective in treating many mental health conditions, including other personality disorders.
 DBT skills help people with personality disorders manage intense emotions and increase emotional awareness, impulse control, and communication skills.